andypowe11/Alexa-Fitbit-Checker-Skill/README.md

 Using the AWS console, create a new Lambda function, using 'Author from Scratch', Node.js 8.10 and the lambda_basic_execution role.

-In a second browser tab, go to the Alex Developer Console and create a new English (UK) Custom skill.
-Select Start from Scratch and then upload the invocation.json file to the Invocation area.
-Click Build Model.
+In a second browser tab, go to the Alex Developer Console and create a new `English (UK)` `Custom` skill.
+Select `Start from Scratch` and then upload the invocation.json file to the Invocation area.
+Click `Build Model`.